yangxikun/gin-limit-by-key/README.md

 # Description
-An in-memory Gin middleware to limit access rate by custom key.
+An in-memory Gin middleware to limit access rate by custom key and rate.

 It depends on two library: